 The president of each undergraduate house represents that house on the Interhouse Committee (IHC).
-While the eight houses are generally autonomous, the IHC exists to ensure that conflicts between houses do not develop and to deal with matters that affect the houses in general.
-In particular, the IHC is responsible for the selection process by which the houses choose their new members.
+The IHC exists to ensure that conflicts between houses do not develop and to deal with matters that affect the houses in general.

 In conjunction with the athletics department, the IHC conducts two intramural sports programs: the Interhouse and Discobolus trophy competitions.
 (These are described below under Athletics.)
-Other interhouse activities include an annual eight-house party called Interhouse.